• Is costume design your full-time profession?

 • What was your major in college?

-Started in theatre, then graphic design, then art education.
-I graduated with a BSEd and BFA with a focus in oil painting.
+Theatre for a time, then graphic design, then art education.
+I graduated with a BSEd and BFA.

 • Who is that fabulous black cat in your photos?